The shit blog of Paul Chris Jones

 The house was decaying and falling apart.
 I never did find out how many people were crammed in there.
 It was hard to tell because everyone stayed in their rooms.

 One night, I was so lonely that I knocked on a random bedroom door to see if anyone was in and wanted to go for a drink.
-The door opened and I swear to God, there were at least ten Polish people in there.
-No, more than ten.
-Fifteen.
-Twenty, maybe.
-They were old people, young people, and every age in-between.
+The door opened and there were ten Polish people in there.
+They were old people, young people, and every age in between.

 Everyone turned to look at me.